 6. Sunshine Sammies

 For local treats, creative ice cream sandwiches, cookies, and soda floats, head to Sunshine Sammies.
-Dessert in Asheville never smelled so good.
+This is one of the Asheville dessert shops your nose will find first.

 The moment you walk in, fresh ice cream and cookies baking swirl around you.
 It is magnificent.

 Sunshine Sammies offers vegan and gluten-free selections along with regular ice cream and cookies.
-You can order online.
+Order online too.

-Honestly, the best part of Sunshine Sammies is that fresh vegan ice cream sandwich.
+The best part of Sunshine Sammies, for us, is that fresh vegan ice cream sandwich.
 Order some Penny Cup Co. too.

 Sunshine Sammies | 99 S Lexington Ave, Asheville, NC 28801